The Crossing Guard Blu-ray Movie

 Presented in its original aspect ratio of 1.85:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Sean Penn's The Crossing Guard arrives on Blu-ray courtesy of Studio Canal.

-The high-definition transfer has been struck from a dated source and most of the time it shows.
-There are traces of mild filtering throughout the entire film as well as sporadic contrast fluctuations.
-A few tiny flecks also pop up here and there.
+The high-definition transfer has been struck from a dated master, and most of the time it shows.
+For example, many areas, but especially darker ones, reveal softness, and there are some small but noticeable contrast fluctuations.
+A few tiny nicks and blemishes also pop up here and there.
 Fortunately, there are no traces of post-production sharpening.
-Color corrections have not been performed either.
-Naturally, even though the film does look dated for the most part it still has a filmic look.
-I specifically wanted to mention this because the old R1 DVD release Miramax produced was non-anamorphic (I have not seen the new Echo Bridge DVD release and cannot comment on it) and today it is virtually unwatchable.
+Naturally, even though the film does look dated, for the most part, it still has a fine appearance.
+I specifically wanted to mention this because the old R1 DVD release from Miramax was non-anamorphic -- I have not seen the new Echo Bridge DVD release and cannot comment on it -- and today it is virtually unwatchable.
 Lastly, there are no serious stability issues to report in this review.
-All in all, even though there is plenty of room for improvement, for the time being, given the film's history, I consider this release a decent upgrade.
+All in all, even though there is plenty of room for improvement, for the time being, given the film's history on the home video market, I consider this release a decent upgrade.
 (Note: This is a Region-B "locked" Blu-ray disc.
-Therefore, you must have a native Region-B or Region-Free PS3 or SA in order to access its content),
+Therefore, you must have a native Region-B or Region-Free player in order to access its content),

 The Crossing Guard Blu-ray Movie, Audio Quality 4.0 of 5